wenjing-gg/APPR/README.md

 ## Datasets

-APPR is organized around two public craniofacial datasets described in the manuscript:
+APRNet is organized around two public craniofacial datasets described in the manuscript:

 - **NasalSeg**: 130 craniofacial 3D CT volumes with bilateral maxillary sinus annotations.
 - **ToothFairy2**: a multicenter CBCT benchmark, from which 45 maxillary-sinus-labeled cases are used in this project.